 Psychology Schools in Idaho

 Choosing a psychology program, especially with the many options available in Idaho, can be overwhelming.
 The following guide to psychology schools in Idaho is designed to provide you with important information about the undergraduate and graduate psychology programs offered in the state.
 Idaho’s colleges and universities allow students to focus on such areas as clinical psychology and general psychology.
-If you need a more flexible option to earning a psychology degree, consider completing an undergraduate or graduate psychology program at one of the many online schools.
+If you need a more flexible option to earn a psychology degree, consider completing an undergraduate or graduate psychology program at one of the many online schools.

-- Highest transfer-out rate*: University of Idaho 32%1
+- University of Idaho

 The following profiles of graduate and undergraduate psychology programs will provide you with important information on some of the top psychology programs in the state of Idaho and online.

-Psychology Undergraduate Programs in Idaho
+Traditional Undergraduate Programs

 Brigham Young University-Idaho

-Brigham Young University-Idaho offers a Bachelor of Science (BS) in Psychology with three different emphasis options: General Psychology, Industrial Organizational Psychology, and Health Psychology.
+Brigham Young University-Idaho offers a Bachelor of Science (BS) in Psychology with three different emphasis options: General Psychology, Industrial-Organizational Psychology, and Health Psychology.
 BYUI’s BS in Psychology with an emphasis in General Psychology comprises a total of 120 credits, 40 of which are in foundational courses, 49 of which are in major courses, and 31 of which are electives.
 Internships are encouraged but not required, and each student may only do one internship during one semester in the junior or senior year of the program.
-The Industrial Organizational Psychology and Health Psychology options also require a total of 120 hours.
+The Industrial-Organizational Psychology and Health Psychology options also require a total of 120 hours.
 An ETS Major Field Test is required for each student in their last semester at BYU-Idaho.

-Psychology Graduate Programs in Idaho
+Traditional Graduate Programs